The Ready Room

-The Ready Room is an American aftershow on Paramount+ in which a host discusses episodes of a first-run Star Trek television series on the service (previously CBS All Access) with cast and crew members from the series.
-It replaced a previous aftershow, After Trek, which was live streamed on All Access following episodes of the first season of Star Trek: Discovery.
-The series is also made for Facebook Live.
+The Ready Room is an American aftershow on CBS All Access (later rebranded as Paramount+) in which a host discusses episodes of a first-run Star Trek television series on the service with cast and crew members from that series.
+It replaced After Trek, an aftershow for the first season of Star Trek: Discovery (2017–18).

-CBS revealed plans in January 2019 to re-imagine After Trek for the second season of Discovery, and announced The Ready Room shortly after.
-Naomi Kyle hosted the aftershow for that season.
-In January 2020, Wil Wheaton was named as host for a second season of The Ready Room that serves as an aftershow for the first season of the series Star Trek: Picard.
-Wheaton returned to host aftershow episodes for the series Star Trek: Lower Decks, Star Trek: Prodigy, the third and fourth seasons of Discovery, the second and third seasons of Star Trek: Picard, and Star Trek: Strange New Worlds.
+In January 2019, CBS revealed plans to re-imagine After Trek for the second season of Discovery (2019).
+The Ready Room was announced shortly after, with Naomi Kyle as host.
+In January 2020, Star Trek actor Wil Wheaton was named as host for a second season of The Ready Room, serving as an aftershow for the first season of Star Trek: Picard (2020).
+Wheaton returned to host aftershow episodes for each season of Star Trek: Lower Decks (2020–2024); the third, fourth, and fifth seasons of Discovery (2020–2024); the first season of Star Trek: Prodigy (2021–22); the second and third seasons of Picard (2022–23); and the first and second seasons of Star Trek: Strange New Worlds (2022–23).

-In addition to Facebook Live, The Ready Room is released on IGTV, YouTube, and on Paramount+ for subscribers.
+The Ready Room was also released on Facebook Live, IGTV, and YouTube.
+Wheaton indicated in December 2024 that the series had ended.